ebulku/next-vista/README.md

+# Next Vista
-# Next.js 15 Admin Dashboard with Prisma and shadcn/ui
+Next.js 15 Admin Dashboard with Prisma and shadcn/ui

 This Admin Dashboard is built following the
 [Next.js tutorial](https://nextjs.org/learn) for Next.js 15 with added